 As you prepare to develop the plan you should:

-• Ensure all participants register their trip.
+- Ensure all participants register their trip.
 All travel booked using UC Travel Center on Connexxus will automatically be registered.
-Students using other booking methods must register their travel plans prior to departure: Register online at uctrips-insurance.org.
-Upon registration, students will receive confirmation of coverage and the toll-free number to call in an emergency.
+Students using other booking methods must register their travel plans prior to departure: Register online at UC Away.
+Upon registration, students will receive an email from Crisis24 with a link the toll-free number to call in an emergency.

 Handling Emergencies while traveling